• Skip to primary navigation

 Travel Insurance for Common Risks in France

 Understanding the common travel risks in France can help you prepare for a safe and smooth trip.
-Here are the key risks to consider:
+Here are the key factors to consider:

 Medical Expenses

-Although medical costs in France are generally lower than in many other countries, foreign travelers often have to pay out of pocket for medical visits and hospital stays.
+Although medical costs in France are often lower than in many other European countries, foreign travelers must usually pay upfront for medical visits and hospital stays unless they have valid coverage.

-Without coverage, emergency room visits can cost around €100 (USD 120), and unexpected medical bills can quickly add up.
-A comprehensive travel health insurance is essential to protect you from costly expenses.
+Given that emergency room visits can cost around €100 (USD 120) and unexpected medical expenses can quickly add up, having comprehensive travel health insurance is essential to protect yourself from high out-of-pocket costs.

 Transportation Strikes

-Flight cancellations, delays, and lost luggage are common travel disruptions in France.
-Frequent strikes affecting public transport and airports cause major issues.
+Flight cancellations, delays, and lost luggage are common travel disruptions in France, often caused by frequent strikes involving airport and public transport workers.

-For example, in early 2023, air traffic controller strikes led to over 6,300 flight cancellations, impacting around 10 million passengers.
+For example, in early 2023, air traffic controller strikes resulted in over 6,300 flight cancellations, affecting around 10 million passengers.
 On strike days, flight punctuality dropped from 80% to 71%.

 Air France planes grounded in France due to strikes, indicating the importance of travel insurance for France

-Travel insurance covering these risks can help you rebook flights, arrange alternative transport, or replace lost belongings without extra costs.
-Given the regularity of strikes, comprehensive coverage is essential.
+Having a travel plan that covers these risks is a good idea, especially given the regularity of strikes.
+It can help you rebook flights, arrange alternative transport, or replace lost belongings without extra costs.

 Weather-Related Delays